dtr0x/bias-corrected-pot-estimation-cvar/README.md

  * **dist_plots.py** Produces RMSE and absolute bias plots from the generated CVaR data
  * **coverage_prob.py** Produces plots of coverage probability from the generated CVaR data
  * **asymp_var.py** Comparison of UPOT and SA asymptotic variance for the Frechet distribution

-Generated samples are not provided due to size constraints (>5GB) but can be easily re-generated with the same seed.
-Since computing all estimated quantities is quite memory-intensive (requiring the multiprocessing module), the generated CVaRs from **run_sim.py** are already provided in the data folder.